-Let’s be honest: A disorganized space with jumbled belongings strewn around is a sight for sore eyes.
+Let’s be honest: A disorganized space with jumbled belongings strewn around is an eyesore.
 Plus, it’s also the number one obstacle to healthy Ch’i flow in a feng shui design!

 Clutter accumulates when people are tired, in a rush, or have an “I’ll do it later” mentality.
 While some people are on top of things—decluttering and cleaning their homes from top to bottom every week—others aren’t.
 But, even those who clean their homes regularly may be harboring junk.
 Just because it’s not out in the open doesn’t mean it isn’t having an effect on its surroundings!